KNX Binding

 # KNX IP Secure

 KNX IP Secure protects the traffic between openHAB and your KNX installation.
-It requires a KNX Secure Router or a Secure IP Interface and a KNX installation with security features enabled in ETS tool.
+It requires a KNX Secure Router or a Secure IP Interface and a KNX installation with security features enabled in the ETS tool.

-For Secure routing mode, the so called backbone key needs to be configured in openHAB.
+For Secure routing mode, the so-called backbone key needs to be configured in openHAB.
 It is created by the ETS tool and cannot be changed via the ETS user interface.

 • The backbone key can be extracted from Security report (ETS, Reports, Security, look for a 32-digit key) and specified in parameter routerBackboneKey.